 + PRO: Expanding choices in accommodation options

-Astana is expanding at an amazing rate and new apartment blocks are being built all the time.
-If expats move into a new apartment, the landlords are generally happy to provide furniture to order.
-There is a wide range of choice in the types of apartments – from riverside home in the older, Soviet-designed right bank part of the city to high-rise apartments with spectacular views in the new centre.
+Nur-Sultan is expanding at an amazing rate and new apartment blocks are constantly springing up.
+If expats move into a new apartment, the landlords are generally happy to provide furniture.
+There is a wide range of apartment types to choose from – from riverside home in the older, Soviet-designed part of the city, to high-rise apartments with spectacular views in the new centre.

 - CON: Houses are hard to find